didithilmy/gsoc-cern-jupyterlab/task3/README.md

 # Weather Data JupyterLab Extension with Kernel Access
 This folder contains the source code of JupyterLab extension that accesses weather data and makes it accessible to the kernel through variable that is injected to the user's namespace.

+### Data Source
+The weather data is retrieved from [weatherstack](https://weatherstack.com), but for the purpose of this exercise, the response data is served by Mocky in the following URL: (http://www.mocky.io/v2/5e7081573000006b007a2f42)[http://www.mocky.io/v2/5e7081573000006b007a2f42].
+The URL is configurable on (view.tsx)[weather/src/view.tsx]

 ### Installation
 Execute the following script
 ```sh